GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 1. Authenticate to your cluster:

-        % gcloud container clusters get-credentials CLUSTER_NAME
+        gcloud container clusters get-credentials CLUSTER_NAME
-        % gcloud auth application-default login
+        gcloud auth application-default login

-## Deploy the Godoc service
+## Deploy the GoDoc service

 In this section, you deploy the [Ambassador Edge Stack](https://www.getambassador.io) as your ingress controller.
-The Ambassador Edge Stack is an
+Ambassador Edge Stack is an
 [ingress controller](https://www.getambassador.io/learn/kubernetes-glossary/ingress-controller/) and API Gateway built on Envoy Proxy.
 It includes a free OpenID
 Connect integration that can be integrated with Google for single sign-on.
-In this architecture, requests first arrive at Ambassador, which passes only authenticated requests on to your Godoc service.
+In this architecture, requests first arrive at Ambassador, which passes only authenticated requests on to your GoDoc service.

-The Godoc service consists of 150 lines of Go that integrates the Godoc binary with Kubernetes and GitHub.
+The GoDoc service consists of 150 lines of Go that integrates the `godoc` binary with Kubernetes and GitHub.
 The source code for the service is available in the
 [godoc-service repository on GitHub](https://github.com/ambassadorlabs/godoc-service).

 ### Set up Ambassador Edge Stack